Is Ajijic Paradise?

 “Things are great here.
 Sure, I wish my favorite stores were a little closer and that traffic wasn't so heavy.
 But I would wish that about most anywhere I lived.”

 Is Ajijic paradise?
 Is Ajijic right for you?
 Only you can answer that.
 Every person is different and wants something different at certain times in their lives.

 Is this the best place in the world to live?
 For thousands of people who live here and for many thousands of snowbirds that flock down each winter, it is!!

-As always, if you have any comments or questions about this blog or wish to contact me about real estate in the Lakeside area, please go to the contact box on this website or message me through Facebook.
-I am always here to help and thanks for reading.
+If you have any comments or questions about this blog or wish to contact me about real estate in the Lakeside area, I am always here to help and thanks for reading.